vectronic/homebridge-alarm-panel/README.md

 Defaults to an internally hosted relative URL of `assets/audio/buzz.mp3`
 * `alarming_tone_mp3_url` is a relative or absolute HTTP URL to a mp3 audio file to be used for the alarming tone in the web UI.
 Defaults to an internally hosted relative URL of `assets/audio/beep.mp3`

+If both `https_key_path` and `https_cert_path` are configured to point at HTTPS key and cert files available on the Homebridge server the web UI will be hosted on HTTPS.

 ### Integration